By Kristy Conrad, Washington Trust Development Director.

 The Equator was equipped with a steam engine in the 1890s and worked as a tender, or support ship, for salmon cannery operations in Alaska.
 In 1915, the Equator arrived in Seattle, when it was purchased by the Cary-Davis Tug and Barge Company for use as a tugboat.
 In 1916, it was chartered by the U.S. Coast and Geodetic Survey to conduct coastal surveying in Alaska.
 Upon return, the schooner remained in operation as a tugboat until 1956, when it was abandoned on the coast of Jetty Island outside Everett as part of a breakwater with other discarded vessels.
 It remained there for 11 years.

 Across the subsequent decades, various plans to preserve and house the Equator were proposed and fell through, and the funds necessary for a full restoration were never acquired.
-Now reduced to a hull, the vessel was moved in 1980 to the Port of Everett’s Marina Village and later to its current location at the corner of 10th Street and Craftsman Way.
-In November 2017, the back of the Equator collapsed, and the Port took steps to enclose the shelter around the schooner to protect it from further decay.
-Given the extreme deterioration of the vessel, preservation in place is not an option, so the Port of Everett is working with partners like the Everett Museum of History and Maritime Washington National Heritage Area to preserve portions of the vessel and honor its storied legacy.
+Reduced to a hull, the vessel was moved in 1980 to the Port of Everett’s Marina Village and later to the corner of 10th Street and Craftsman Way.
+In November 2017, the back of the Equator collapsed.
+While the port took steps to enclose the shelter around the schooner to protect it from further decay, given the extreme deterioration of the vessel, preservation in place was not an option.
+Left to its ghosts, the Equator was said to be visited by dancing lights above the hull at night, and psychics reported that those lights were the ghosts of Robert Louis Stevenson and his friend, Hawaiian King Kalakaua.